Academic Course Search

 ID: ENG-100

-This course is a study of basic writing and different modes of composition and may include a review of usage.
+This course is a study of basic writing and different types of composition and may include a review of usage.
 English 100 will develop basic composition skills by requiring frequent writing of short (three- to five-paragraph) essays.
 Those grammar and usage errors that occur frequently and disrupt writing will also be stressed.
-This course does not meet the requirements for an associate degree, but may meet requirements for a diploma or certificate.
+This course does not meet the requirements for an associate degree but may meet requirements for a diploma or certificate.

 Introduction to Computer Environment